victoria-klein/symmetry_py/README.md

 pip install symmetrypy
 ``` --->

-Manual installation is currently the installation of choice!
+Using symmetry_py in-directory is currently the method of choice.
 PyPip installation is coming soon!

 # How do I use it?
 Below are some [quick-fire examples](#quickfire-examples) on how to: